core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In order to establish a new Security Context in a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter MUST be distributed.
 An example of Gid format supporting this operation is provided in {{gid-ex}}.
 When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and SHOULD preserve the current value of the Sender ID of each group member.

 Then, each group member re-derives the keying material stored in its own Sender Context and Recipient Contexts as described in {{sec-context}}, using the updated Gid and Master Secret parameter.
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.
+From then on, each group member MUST use its latest installed Sender Context to protect outgoing messages.

 After a new Gid has been distributed, a same Recipient ID ('kid') should not be considered as a persistent and reliable indicator of the same group member.
 Such an indication can be actually achieved only by verifying countersignatures of received messages.
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.
 Applications may define policies to delete (long-)unused Recipient Contexts and reduce the impact on storage space.